sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/18-Detect-run-as-main-or-module.md

 # 18. Detect run as main or module
 Created Mon Jan 1, 2024 at 1:11 PM

-*There's a simple way in Python to know if current file is being run directly or as an import, using the `__main__` variable.
+*There's a simple way in Python to know if current file is being run directly (via python command) or as an import, using the `__main__` variable.
 Any such way in Node.js?*

 Yes, there is.